Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 How to reduce hot flashes?

 Hot flashes are a disconcerting experience for many women.
-Without warning, they invade our bodies with a sharp feeling of warmth, often described as uncomfortable or embarrassing.
+Without warning, they invade our bodies with a sharp sensation of warmth, often described as uncomfortable or embarrassing.

 Statistically, nearly 80% of women experience or will experience hot flashes during their lifetime, over a period of up to 8 to 10 years .